2025 Florida State University shooting: Accused

-The suspect, Phoenix Ikner (born August 18, 2004), is a student of the university, a dual American-Norwegian citizen, and the stepson of a school reserve deputy from the Leon County Sheriff's Office.
-Ikner obtained the guns used in the shooting from his step-mother.
-Ikner graduated from Lincoln High School in May 2022 and later went to Tallahassee State College (TSC) before transferring to FSU.
+The suspect, Phoenix Ikner (born August 18, 2004), was a student at the university and a dual American-Norwegian citizen.
+He was the stepson of a Leon County Sheriff's Office reserve deputy.
+Ikner obtained both guns used in the attack from his stepmother.
+He graduated from Lincoln High School in May 2022 and subsequently attended Tallahassee State College (TSC) before transferring to FSU.

-Ikner was born Christian Gunnar Eriksen, but his name was changed to Phoenix Ikner in 2020.
-At the age of 6, Leon County court records from 2011 showed that Ikner had to repeat kindergarten, while his parents fought bitterly over every aspect of his care while accusing each other of manipulation and abuse.
-Judges were forced to intervene multiple times as his parents traded allegations of domestic violence and stalking.
-The legal battle consumed nearly his entire childhood and ended only when he became an adult and most of the family court matters became moot.
+Ikner was born Christian Gunnar Eriksen; his name was changed to Phoenix Ikner in 2020.
+Leon County court records from 2011 show that at age six he was required to repeat kindergarten, while his parents engaged in a prolonged and bitter custody dispute, trading allegations of domestic violence and stalking and requiring repeated judicial intervention.
+The legal battle lasted nearly his entire childhood, ending only when he reached adulthood and most family court matters became moot.

-Ikner lived in Tallahassee throughout most of his life, despite being listed in the population register under his Norwegian name as a Norwegian citizen, except in 2015, when his biological mother, who was born in Oslo, Norway, took her then-10-year-old son to the Fort Lauderdale–Hollywood International Airport and the two boarded a Scandinavian Airlines flight to Oslo in March 2015 in violation of the custody agreement she had with his father, after falsely telling his father that she was taking him to South Florida for spring break.
-After four months, she was arrested on July 27 of that year at the same airport on a kidnapping charge in connection of the abduction, and both Ikner and his biological mother were transferred back to Leon County.
-Having custody rights, his biological mother, though the agreement stipulated that she could not take him from the country without advance notification, said she would return Ikner to the United States on March 27, 2015, but failed to do so, according to a Leon County affidavit.
+Ikner lived in Tallahassee for most of his life, though he was registered in the Norwegian population register under his Norwegian name.
+In March 2015, when Ikner was ten, his biological mother — who was born in Oslo, Norway — took him to Fort Lauderdale–Hollywood International Airport and boarded a Scandinavian Airlines flight to Oslo, falsely telling his father that she was taking him to South Florida for spring break, in violation of the custody agreement.
+Four months later, on July 27, 2015, she was arrested at the same airport on a kidnapping charge, and both she and Ikner were returned to Leon County.